StoneWolf18/enoch/docs/caine.md

 <b>Important</b>

 All experience purchases must be approved before hand before they're to be taken.
-See <a href="#caine#update-request">the request command</a> for more.
+See <a href="?id=#update-request">the request command</a> for more.

 </div>